WIMBLEDON 2022: No Russians, no rankings, but Serena’s back | Times Leader

 Also gone in 2022 at Wimbledon, for the first time in its lengthy history: a scheduled day off on the middle Sunday (so what had been a 13-day tournament becomes a full two-week event).

 Ah, but guess who’s back?
-Yes, Williams, , bringing enough star power to fill the spotlight for however long she remains in the bracket.
+Yes, Williams, thanks to a wild-card invitation, bringing enough star power to fill the spotlight for however long she remains in the bracket.

-The — and 23 from all majors, a record for the professional era — last competed in singles in June 2021, when she slipped on the slick Centre Court grass and injured her right hamstring, forcing her to stop in the first set of her first-round match.
+The owner of seven championships at the All England Club — and 23 from all majors, a record for the professional era — last competed in singles in June 2021, when she slipped on the slick Centre Court grass and injured her right hamstring, forcing her to stop in the first set of her first-round match.

 “I didn’t retire.
 I just needed to heal physically, mentally.
 And I had no plans, to be honest.
 I just didn’t know when I would come back.
 I didn’t know how I would come back,” Williams said Saturday.
 “Obviously, Wimbledon is such a great place to be, and it just kind of worked out.”